kitab-project-org/kitab-project-org.github.io/_posts/2026-02-10-openiti-curators-session1.md

 title: Calling for OpenITI Curators (information session)
 ---

 Would you like to help build and diversify the OpenITI corpus?
+Frustrated that you cannot find your text?
+Do you wish that OpenITI had more consistent metadata?
 We are proud to announce the beginning of the OpenITI sub-corpus curator programme.

 We are organising a first online information session on these curatorships on **Thursday 12 February at 3pm UK time** (places are limited as we want to give everyone time to talk).
 Please fill in the form below if you would like to attend (or if you're interested but are not able to attend).
 You'll receive the zoom link via email.